 Eleven wedding traditions explained.

-Have you ever wondered where some of the more traditional events which take place at weddings actually came from?
+Have you ever wondered where some of the wedding traditions here in the UK actually come from?

 Why is the “best man” so-called?
 Why does the bride throw her bouquet?